joshuali3110/joshuali3110/README.md

 ## Hello! 👋

-My name is [Joshua Li](https://joshli.me/) and I'm a senior studying Computer Science at UCLA.
+My name is [Joshua Li](https://joshli.me/) and I'm a recent graduate from UCLA Computer Science (returning for a master's 26-27).

-🧠 I'm currently interested in machine learning and distributed systems.
+🧠 I'm currently interested in distributed systems and AI/ML.
 💻 SWE Intern @ [MongoDB](https://www.mongodb.com/).

 📫 Reach me at: